Network evolution with mesoscopic delay: Introduction

-The main goal of this paper is to formulate the delay model above and understand large network asymptotics for the model; a formal background for and statements of the main results are developed in the next two sections.
-One major contribution of this paper is the development of stochastic approximation techniques to prove the local weak convergence of such models to limit infinite objects via leveraging the historical ordering of the growth of such trees.
-This method directly gives asymptotics of local functionals, such as the degree distribution.
-The resulting local weak convergence also leads to asymptotics for global functionals, such as the spectral distribution of the adjacency matrix.
-In the mesoscopic regime of interest in this paper: \begin{enumeratea} \item Under regularity conditions on the attachment function $f$ and minor moment conditions on the delay distribution $\mu$, {\bf irrespective} of the parameter $\gb < 1$ and delay distribution $\mu$, we show that the local weak limit of the entire graph {\bf is the same} as in the setting without delay. \item We study the asymptotics of other functionals, such as second-order fluctuations of degree count. \item We analyze the evolution of the root degree (as a proxy of more complex functionals such as the maximal degree), deriving conditions for the scaling of the root degree to feel the effect of the delay. \end{enumeratea}
+{\cg There are two major contributions of this paper: \begin{enumeratea} \item {\bf Development of stochastic approximation tools for local weak convergence:} The first major goal of this paper is to formulate the delay model above and understand large network asymptotics for the model; a formal background for and statements of the main results are developed in the following two sections.
+In brief, the goal of this paper is to understand not just local functionals such as the degree but, in fact, the entire local neighborhood of typical vertices in preferential attachment models with general functions of the degree driving the evolution, coupled with delay.
+One major contribution of this paper is the development of stochastic approximation techniques to prove the local weak convergence of such models towards limiting infinite objects via leveraging the historical ordering of the growth of such trees.
+This method not only gives asymptotics of local functionals but also leads to asymptotics for global functionals, such as the spectral distribution of the adjacency matrix. \item {\bf Delineation of functionals that are robust or vulnerable to mesoscopic delays:} The mathematical techniques developed in this paper reveal that, in this regime, \begin{enumeratei} \item Under regularity conditions on the attachment function $f$ and mild moment conditions on the delay distribution $\mu$, {\bf irrespective} of the parameter $\gb < 1$ and delay distribution $\mu$, we show that the local weak limit of the entire graph {\bf is the same} as in the setting without delay. \item We study the asymptotics of other functionals, such as second-order fluctuations of the degree count, leading to intriguing conjectures for potential phase transitions as the level of mesoscopic delay transitions from $\beta < 1/2$ to $\beta > 1/2$. \item We analyze the evolution of the root degree (as a proxy for more complex `global' functionals, such as the maximal degree), deriving conditions for the scaling of the root degree to feel the effect of the delay. \end{enumeratei} \end{enumeratea}